 The article, Social networking, the disabled view, and several comments highlight how social media not only provide an avenue for participation for people with disabilities but can often become an even more important means of communication due to some of the challenging social situations having a disability can provide.

-Benefits discussed online include a vision impaired person using Twitter to communicate with friends instead of crowded social situations where eye contact is difficult, a person who is often sick using Facebook and blogging tools to keep people informed of her progress and using LinkedIn to improve employability options.
+Benefits discussed online include a vision impaired person using Twitter to communicate with friends instead of crowded social situations where eye contact is difficult, a person who is often sick using Facebook and blogging tools to keep people informed of her progress and using LinkedIn to improve employability options. social media for people with a disability

 The common element between all of these scenarios is participation: regardless of whether social media is used for activism, entertainment or obtaining pizza discounts, it is vital that consumers with disabilities are able to participate in the benefits that social media can provide.